Getting Started

 Using Immigration Representatives & Getting Help

-Can I hire an immigration consultant to do this for me?
+Can I hire a professional to do this for me?

 Yes—employers can hire a licensed immigration consultant to support them with the RCIP process.
 However: